What are Rigid Contact Lenses?

-Ever wondered, what are hard contact lenses?
-Or what is the difference between hard contact lenses vs soft?
+Ever wondered, what are rigid or hard contact lenses?
+Or what is the difference between a rigid contact lenses vs soft?

-In this video, watch as Damon Ezekiel talks about Hard Contact Lenses, also known as RGP contact lenses.
+Watch the video below as Damon Ezekiel talks about Hard Contact Lenses, also known as Rigid Gas Permeable Lenses or RGP contact lenses.

 You’ll learn more about: